rf-MLquests/loan-default-prediction/README.md

 ## Repository Content:

-- FastAPI endpoints that exposes each recommender
+- FastAPI endpoints that exposes each model
 - Dockerized for distribution and scaling
 - 3 tree-based models saved to container, load on inference time for predictions